mdeniz/marcus_bikes/README.md

 * **Customizable Part**

-  A customizable part is the definition of the part that the client will select options from.
+  A customizable part is the definition of the part that the customer will select options from.
 Eg: "Frame type" can be a customizable part.

   *Table definition* ([source code](db/migrate/20241126163737_create_customizable_parts.rb)):